SukkaW/OpenCore-Document-zh_Hans/source/7-kernel.md

 **Failsafe**: `false`
 **Description**: Disables `IOMapper` support in XNU (VT-d), which may conflict with the firmware implementation.

-*Note*: This option is a preferred alternative to dropping `DMAR` ACPI table and disabling VT-d in firmware preferences, which does not break VT-d support in other systems in case they need it.
+*注*：This option is a preferred alternative to dropping `DMAR` ACPI table and disabling VT-d in firmware preferences, which does not break VT-d support in other systems in case they need it.

 ### `DummyPowerManagement`